ZZetho/TU_NearFutureLaunchVehicles/README.md

 # To Install:
 - Download and unzip the files
-- Put the TU_NearFutureLaunchVehicles folder into your gamedata folder
+- Put the folder named "TU_NearFutureLaunchVehichles", which will be inside the folder you just unzipped, directly into your gamedata folder

 # License:
 CC BY-NC-SA 4.0